 In the South east asia region, Qa3 have been involved in trials determining the effectiveness of a number of techniques for decontaminating pipework of mercury.
 The study found that the vast majority, if not all the mercury was bound in the scale on the surface of the steel rather than on the surface (adsorption) or absorption into the steel itself.

-Separate from the above study, Qa3 carried out a mercury survey in the Caribbean looking at mercury in gas from individual wells, through the gas processing and in the gas export to final user.
+Separate from the above study, Qa3 carried out a mercury survey in the Western Hemisphere looking at mercury in gas from individual wells, through the gas processing and in the gas export to final user.
 This study was performed as the gas was recently brought online (within 10 days of the survey).
 In previous investigations, it has been found that the pipeline from offshore to onshore will remove a significant proportion of the mercury.
 During this study, it was observed that no mercury was being lost to the pipeline.

 For more information please do not hesitate to get in touch.